igulluk/MAM-CLIP/readme.md

  and [OpenCLIP](https://github.com/mlfoundations/open_clip).
 We followed the preprocessing pipeline of (https://github.com/dangnh0611/kaggle_rsna_breast_cancer) using YOLOX model to crop the breast region in mammography images.

 ## Contact
-If you have any question, please feel free to contact gulluk@stanford.edu .
+If you have any questions, feel free to reach out at gulluk@stanford.edu.